 - special areas of conservation

 - protected shellfish water

-You will also need a permit if the new discharge will be in or within:
+You also cannot meet the rules if the new discharge will be in or within:

 - 200 metres of an aquatic local nature reserve

 - 50 metres of a chalk river or aquatic local wildlife site

 If you have or are planning to start a new discharge to ground in or near a protected site, you must connect to the public foul sewer when it’s reasonable to do so.
 You must apply for a permit if it’s not.

 How to check the locations of protected sites

 You can use Magic map to identify the locations of most of these sites.

 Search for the discharge site location.